openharmony/docs/en/application-dev/reference/apis/js-apis-app-form-formExtensionAbility.md

 ## onAcquireFormState

-onAcquireFormState?(want: Want): formInfo.FormState;
+onAcquireFormState?(want: Want): formInfo.FormState

-Called when the widget provider receives the status query result of a widget.
+Called to notify the widget provider that the widget host is requesting the widget state.
 By default, the initial state is returned.

 **System capability**: SystemCapability.Ability.Form